vimc/montagu-config/packages/README.md

 Some R packages require certain libraries to be present on the system (or in the container).
 For example, the `sf` package requires the system libraries `libudunits2-dev`, `libgdal-dev`, `libgeos-dev` and `libproj-dev`.
 Without these present, the package installation will fail.

-Sometimes the error message will tell you exactly what library is missing.
-At other times, the reported error does not make it totally obvious, but googling will get the answer.
-With `sf` for example, we'd see errors about a missing `gdal-config`, or an inability to load `libudunits2.so.0`.
+Sometimes the error message will tell you exactly what library is missing, and how to rectify it; but you may be unlucky and have less obviously helpful message.
+With `sf` for example, we see errors about a missing `gdal-config`, and an inability to load `libudunits2.so.0`; googling those error messages quickly gets you to what's missing.

 Packages can be hot-installed into the container with something like the following:-